APY/APYDataGridBundle/Resources/doc/columns_configuration/annotations/column_annotation_property.md

 Column Annotation for a property
 ================================

-The Column annotation for a property allow you to add a mapped source column.
+The Column annotation for a property allows to add a mapped source column.

 #### Exemple
 ```php